AQ Index for Rhode Island

 Air Quality Index for Rhode Island

-The highest AQ index in Rhode Island (as of 9:00 EDT) is currently the Narragansett area.
-Ozone (OZONE) is measuring at 30 (Good).
-This means air quality is satisfactory, and air pollution poses little or no risk.
+The highest AQ index in Rhode Island (as of 15:00 EDT) is currently the Providence area.
+Particle Pollution (PM2.5) is measuring at 55 (Moderate).
+This means air quality is acceptable.
+However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.

 Range0 - 5051 - 100101 - 150151 - 200201 - 300301 - 500